-5.6.1 WINDOWS
+5.7.1 WINDOWS & STOREFRONT

-At the time the Caire & Grancini Warehouse was completed it featured relatively large windows on the side and rear façades and likely a storefront configuration similar to others dating to the period in which the building was constructed.
-In both the side and back of the warehouse large openings still remain, however, none of the original windows remain intact and have since been replaced.
-A number of window openings have been bricked in.
-Security measures have also been installed at some of the openings as a protective measure to prevent further damage and vandalism.
+At the time the Caire & Grancini Warehouse was completed it featured relatively large windows on the side and rear façades and likely a storefront configuration similar to others dating to the period in which the warehouse was constructed.
+At both the side and rear of the warehouse large openings still remain, however, none of the original windows remain intact.
+A number of window openings have also been bricked in and security measures have been installed at some of the openings as a protective measure to prevent further damage and vandalism.

 Alterations to the Wharf Street façade have significantly changed the original design and fenestration of the front façade.
-Removal of the later added stucco may provide insight into the original placement, size, and materials of the front façade's fenestration and overall original design.
+Removal of the later added stucco may provide insight into the original placement and size of openings, and materiality of the front façade's fenestration and its overall original design.

 The locations of the existing window openings on the side and rear façades should be preserved.
-Brick in or openings who's size has been modified from its original should be restored.
-Windows should be rehabilitated with archival photographs and contextual photographs of comparable buildings used to aid in the design of appropriate windows, as well as the design of a sympathetic and reasonable frontage that would be in keeping with the historic building.
+Bricked in or openings that have been re-sized from its original should be restored.
+The warehouse's windows should be rehabilitated using archival photographs and contextual photographs of comparable buildings as aids in the design of new windows.
+The front façade should be rehabilitated using information gathered through the removal of the stucco as well as the use of historical precedents.

-Conservation Strategy: Rehabilitation
+- Inspect for condition and complete detailed inventory to determine extent of original materials that may remain. - Preserve locations of existing window openings. - Reinstate those openings which have been bricked in or resized. - Remove later installed windows.
+Install new wood window assemblies that are visually and physically compatible with existing heritage masonry façade.
+Reference available archival images and historic precedents for the design of new windows. - Overhaul, tighten/reinforce joints after installation.
+Repair frame, trim if original frames are present. - Install new wood storefront assembly using information gathered from site and historic precedents as guides in the design of the new

-- Inspect for condition and complete detailed inventory to determine extent of original materials that may remain. - Remove renovation windows and install new heritage grade wood window assemblies. - Overhaul, tighten/reinforce joints after installation.
-Repair frame, trim if original frames are present. - Replacement glass to be single glazing, and visually and physically compatible with existing heritage masonry facade. - Prime and repaint as required in appropriate colour, based on colour schedule devised by Heritage Consultant.
+- storefront sympathetic to the aesthetic of the warehouse. - Prime and paint as required in appropriate colour, based on colour schedule devised by Heritage Consultant.

-5.6.2 DOORS
+5.7.2 DOORS

-The doors for the exterior of the Caire & Grancini Warehouse are not original, and have been replaced.
+The doors on the exterior of the Caire & Grancini Warehouse are not original and have been replaced.
 Intact original door openings should be preserved.
-Where new doors are installed, these doors should be sympathetic to the historic design and aesthetic of the warehouse with historic precedents serving as guides for replacement doors.
+Where new doors are installed, these doors should be sympathetic to the historic design and aesthetic of the warehouse with available archival photographs and historic precedents serving as guides for the new doors.